College of Letters and Science

 Many program courses fulfill the ethnic studies requirement and breadth requirements in the appropriate divisions.

-Students learn how to understand knowledge about specific ethnic groups, socioeconomic political histories, cultures, and contemporary issues through an Asian American lens.
+Students gain knowledge about specific ethnic groups, socioeconomic political histories, cultures, and contemporary issues through an Asian American lens.
 Interdisciplinary in nature, the certificate can be obtained by completing 15 credits of course work.
 This requires completion of the following courses with a GPA of 2.75:

 - Introduction to Asian American Studies;